Klipper3d/klipper/docs/Config_Reference.md

  1. Tighten lines so they are just barely not sagging.
  2. Issue `M666 F1` (or have it near the top of your .gcode file)

-The machine will not move immediately but it will ensure correct pretension from the next ´G1` move and onwards.

 If you don't want/need flex compensation, simply avoid issuing `M666 F1`, and the machine will use non-flex-compensating kinematics equations.